How to Retain or Reinstate a Case Dismissed by the Court

 What does it mean to retain a case?

-If a case is “retained” it is kept open.
-If your case was placed on the dismissal docket (but not yet dismissed), you can ask the judge to keep your case open by filing a Motion to Retain Case on Docket and Notice of Hearing.
+If a case is “retained,” it is kept open.
+If your case was placed on the dismissal docket (but not yet dismissed), you can ask the judge to keep your case open by filing a Motion to Retain Case on the Docket and Notice of Hearing.

 What does it mean to reinstate a case?